Development of this quiz is in progress.

 When control schedule is used?

-B | As the project activities are being completed. |
+B | As the project activities are being performed. |

-D | As the project activities are being rejected. |
+D | As the project activities have generated a change request. |

 Control Schedule process is used when the project activities are being performed to ensure completion of work on planned schedule.